Great Lent: Cheesefare Week

 During Forgiveness Vespers (on Sunday evening) the hangings and vestments in the church are changed to somber Lenten colours to reflect a penitential mood.
 At the end of the service comes the "Ceremony of Mutual Forgiveness" during which all of the people one by one ask forgiveness of one another, that the Great Fast may begin in a spirit of peace.

 The Great Forty Days

 The forty days of Great Lent last from Clean Monday until the Friday of the Sixth Week.
-Each of the Sundays of Great Lent has its own special commemoration, though these are not necessarily repeated during the preceding week.
+Each of the Sundays of Great Lent has its own special commemoration, though these are not necessarily repeated during the following week.
+However, during the Third, Fifth and Sixth Weeks, the idiomelon at Vespers is based on the same parable that the Canon at Matins the previous Sunday was (the Prodigal Son, the Good Samaritan and Lazarus and the Rich Man respectively).
 An exception is the Week of the Cross (the Fourth Week), during which the theme of the preceding Sunday—the Veneration of the Cross—is repeated throughout the week.
 The themes introduced in the Pre-Lenten period continue to be developed throughout the forty days.